-Is Data Sovereignty a Myth in the Age of the Cloud?
+What Is Data Sovereignty and its Role in the Age of the Cloud?

 With the rising popularity of cloud computing and Software as a Service (SaaS) solutions, data sovereignty issues (where the data is stored) have become a greater risk and focus for Chief Regulatory Officers (CRO) and General Counsels (GC).